-Candidates will be provided with a work health questionnaire that must be completed and sent directly to the Occupational Health Department.
-A full medical history must be disclosed as failure to do so may result in your application being rejected.
+Candidates will be provided with a work health questionnaire and an eyesight form that must be completed and sent directly to the Occupational Health Department.
+The work health questionnaire will need to be signed by your GP and the eyesight form by an optician.
+A full medical history must be disclosed as failure to do so may result in your application being rejected or employment terminated.
 Please complete the questionnaire carefully and thoroughly - if in doubt, disclose it.